Avalara/candidate-project-ui/README.md

 Build a UI that meets the requirements given to you by your recruiter.
 You have two dependencies:
 - Data from the AvaTax [Tax Rates By Address](https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Free/TaxRatesByAddress/) endpoint
 - [Avalara's design system](https://s-docs.assets.avalara.com) for UI elements

+## FAQ
+- _What framework should I use?_ Your choice, including no framework at all.
+This is not a framework test.
+- _Am I supposed to make the UI look exactly like the mockup?_ Yes and the necessary stylesheet is already linked.
+Simply refer to the design system docs linked to in Step 2.